 You need to fertilize with a balanced fertilizer such as a 10-10-10.
 Apply half before you plant and work it into the soil, then apply the other half in a side dressing 3-4 weeks after planting.
 Do not put any fertilizer down within 60-80 days of harvest.

 Sweet potatoes require a lot of water, especially when the slips are trying to get established.
 You should, however, stop irrigating 2-3 weeks before harvesting.
-The proper time to harvest is when foliage starts yellowing.

 The sweet potato will ruin if it is left out in the sun after harvest.
 However, it needs to sit out in an area that is 85 degrees or so for about 7-10 days right after harvest to cure.
 After that, it can be packed in straw or newspaper and will keep 3-6 months.
 Freezing ruins the raw sweet potato, but it may be frozen after it is cooked.